On Walden Pond

 “Everybody wants to get ahead” is a culturally conditioned meme.
 What’s so funny ’bout peace, love and understanding ?

-[Post Note (*) – apologies for the Pirsigian / MoQish-vs-SOMist language, if it’s new jargon to you.
+[Post Note (*) – note the Pirsigian / MoQish-vs-SOMist language, if it’s new jargon to you.
 Basically “Subject-Object” (mutually-exclusive, post-rationalised-empiricist, static-dualist-objective world-view is inferior to a “Quality” (collectively-inclusive, immediately-participated, radical-empiricist, dynamic-qualitative-relations) world-view or metaphysics.
 Read Pirsig’s ZMM and Lila, and William James for a start, then Alan Rayner’s natural-inclusionality.
 That’s a dense collection of adjectives for a world-view, but trust me enough to unpick it.]

 A Rare Treat